The Voice UK: Callbacks

 The second stage of the competition is the 'Callbacks'.
 It was first introduced in the eleventh series (2022).
 The four coaches are all assisted by guest mentors to help make their decisions.
 They all have their ten acts from the 'Blind Auditions'.
 From here, the artists are put into a group of three or four where they will all take individual turns to perform the same song - given to them by their coach.
-Their coach then picks one artist per group to advance to the semi final, leaving each coach with 3 semi-finalists.
-In total, 12 artists advance to the semi final, eliminating 28 acts during the process.
+After all the other artists perform, they come together & their coach then picks 3 artists from other groups to advance to the semi-final, leaving each coach with 3 semi-finalists.
+In total, 12 artists advance to the semi-final, eliminating 28 acts during the process.
+For the 2026 series, the callbacks have been axed in favour of the battles.